onzfonz/comp227/src/content/8/en/part8c.md

 Even though the compiler is pretty good at making sure we don't do anything unwanted, it is safer to define the types for the data ourselves.

-Currently, we have a basic working TypeScript express app, but there are barely any actual <i>typings</i> in the code.
+Currently, we have a basic working TypeScript Express app, but there are barely any actual <i>typings</i> in the code.
 Since we know what type of data should be accepted for the *weather* and *visibility* fields, there is no reason for us not to include their types in the code.

 Let's create a file for our types, <i>types.ts</i>, where we'll define all our types for this project.

-First, let's type the *Weather* and *Visibility* values using a [union type](https://www.typescriptlang.org/docs/handbook/advanced-types.html#union-types) of the allowed strings:
+First, let's type the *Weather* and *Visibility* values using a [union type](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#union-types) of the allowed strings:

 ```js
 export type Weather = 'sunny' | 'rainy' | 'cloudy' | 'windy' | 'stormy';